Jmurray1989/Green-Machine/README.md

 - ![#35b729](https://placehold.it/15/35b729/000000?text=+) `#35b729`
 - ![#ffffff](https://placehold.it/15/ffffff/000000?text=+) `#ffffff`

 Both colours are featured across the site.
 On the homepage they are used to create a subtle gradient effect and also a glow in the sign-up modal.
 In areas were the contrast of a green background and black fonts were used we gave icons a hover effect of #ffffff(White).
-Also in areas were #ffffff was used main as the background we gave the hover effect the darker color of #000000(Black) mainly to show the user that these elements are interact-able and something can happen when clicked on.
+Also in areas were #ffffff was used mainly as the background we gave the hover effect of the darker color #000000(Black) to show the user that these elements are interact-able and something can happen when clicked on.

 A third color was used to give definiton were it was needed. (on icons etc)